 You can read more details in our Allocations policy.

-Go to our private rented accommodation page for help with searching for a room, finding temporary accommodation and other helpful information.
+Go to our private rented accommodation page for help with safely searching for a room, finding temporary accommodation and other useful information about private renting.

 If you’re going to be studying nursing, midwifery or operating department practice, you may be able to apply for NHS hospital accommodation closer to your placement.

-Eligible students with hospital placements can apply for any of our accommodation options, but have an additional choice of living in NHS accommodation.
+Eligible students with hospital placements can apply for any of our accommodation options, but have an additional choice of living at a local hospital site.
 Often this will mean you’ll be living closer to placements and with students on similar courses.
 Hospitals can usually offer contracts that fit with your course dates.